ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 * The time it takes to query all the running VMs on the host reduced from 3,539 msec on average (!) to 909 msec, resulting in overall improvement from 113 sec to 59,130 msec thanks to querying only the dynamic data.
 * The time it took to save the dynamic data of the VMs was 101 sec (6%, 544 micro-sec on average).
 On master, the dynamic data was not saved at all.
 * All queries for numa nodes that were described before were not called on our environment.
-* Same for the query for VM jobs.
+* Same for the query of VM jobs.
 * The update of VM statistics which took 261 micro-sec and 38,669 msec overall (2%) on oVirt 3.6, is not called anymore.
 * Queries related to guest agent data on network interfaces that we spend time on in oVirt 3.6 (insert: 319 micro-sec on average, 59,493 msec overall which is 3% and delete: 223 micro-sec on average, 41,605 msec overall which is 2%) were not called on oVirt master.

 More insights:

-* Despite making the 'regular' VMs query lighter (since it does not include taking VM statistics from the database), it takes significatly more time on oVirt master: 996 msec on average while it used to be ~570 msec on average on oVirt 3.6.
+* Despite making the 'regular' VMs query lighter (since it does not include querying VM statistics from the database), it takes significatly more time on oVirt master: 996 msec on average while it used to be ~570 msec on average on oVirt 3.6.
-* Updates of the dynamic data of disks is inefficient, although it is relatively cheap (143 micro-sec on average) the fact that it is per-VM makes the overall time relatively high on master (4%), especially considering that these VMs had no disks..
+* Updates of the dynamic data of disks seems to be also inefficient.
+Although it is relatively cheap (143 micro-sec on average) operation, the fact that it is done per-VM makes the overall time relatively high on master (4%), especially considering that these VMs had no disks..
-* The overall time spent on querying VM network interfaces is still too long.
+* The overall time spent on querying VM network interfaces is still too much.
 * An insight that I find hard to explain is the following diagrams of the executed database statements that are probably a result of caching in postgres (that might explain the reduced memory consumption we will see later):

 Executed statements in oVirt 3.6: